 The question of whether there has ever been a black school shooter is a complex and sensitive one.
 While it is true that school shootings are a tragic reality that can occur regardless of race, it is important to acknowledge the racial disparities that exist within the broader context of gun violence and its impact on schools.

-Statistics show that school shootings are more likely to occur in predominantly white schools, with the majority of perpetrators being white males.
-This disparity raises important questions about the underlying social and cultural factors that contribute to such incidents.
+These disparities raise important questions about the underlying social and cultural factors that contribute to such incidents.

 It highlights the need to address not only the immediate issue of school shootings but also the structural and systemic issues that contribute to violence in our society.